Environmental Monitoring

 • Method: Quarterly sampling compared against established threshold levels.

-• Recent Initiatives: The monitoring program was independently reviewed in 2023 and Tasmanian Irrigation has updated monitoring practices in line with the review recommendations.
+• Recent Initiatives: The monitoring program was reviewed independently in 2023.
+Tasmanian Irrigation updated monitoring practices according to review recommendations, including upgrading equipment and adopting methodology efficiencies.

 • Focus: Assessment of river health via macroinvertebrate communities.